cloudsigma/cloudsigma-docs/servers.rst

 .. http:delete:: /servers/{uuid}/?recurse={recurse_option}

-It is possible to delete a server together with it's drives (recursive delete).
+It is possible to delete a server together with its drives (recursive delete).
 There are three options: delete all attached drives, delete only disks(non-cdrom drives), or delete only attached cdroms.
 To recursively delete drives, supply a ``recurse`` URL parameter with a value as described in the following table: